nightrome/matconvnet-calvin/README.md

 - [Contact](#contact)

 ## Methods
 - **Fast R-CNN (FRCN)** \[1\]: State-of-the-art object detection method.
 The original code was implemented for Caffe.
-This reimplementation ports it to MatConvNet and includes Region of Interest pooling and a simplified version of bounding box regression.
+This reimplementation ports it to MatConvNet by adding region of interest pooling and a simplified version of bounding box regression.
-- **Fully Convolutional Networks (FCN)** \[2\]: Very successful semantic segmentation method that builds the basis for most modern semantic segmentation methods.
+- **Fully Convolutional Networks (FCN)** \[2\]: Very successful semantic segmentation method that builds the basis for many modern semantic segmentation methods.
 FCNs operate directly on image pixels, performing a series of convolutional, fully connected and deconvolutional filters.
 This implementation is based on MatConvNet-FCN and is modified to work with arbitrary datasets.
 - **Multi-Class Multipe Instance Learning** \[3\]: Extends FCNs for weakly supervised semantic segmentation.
 We also implement the improved loss function of "What's the point" \[4\], which takes into account label presence and absence.
 - **Region-based semantic segmentation with end-to-end training (E2S2)** \[5\]: State-of-the-art semantic segmentation method that brings together the advantages of region-based methods and end-to-end trainable FCNs.
-This implementation is based on our implementation of Fast R-CNN and includes the freeform Region of Interest pooling and region-to-pixel layers.
+This implementation is based on our implementation of Fast R-CNN and adds the free-form region of interest pooling and region-to-pixel layers.

 ## Dependencies
 - **MatConvNet:** beta20 (http://github.com/vlfeat/matconvnet)